open/close all folders

 - Ridiculously Cute Critter: Itumaak is so white and fluffy Edér can't help but wanna pet it.

-- Beware The Cute Ones: Sagani then warns Edér that if he tries, he's going to lose a hand.
+- Beware the Cute Ones: Sagani then warns Edér that if he tries, he's going to lose a hand.
+Edér tries anyway.
+He doesn't lose his hand, but he gets a painful gash for his trouble.

 - Shaggy Dog Story: Sensing a pattern?
 The elder is a stag, and she gets there just in time for him to die.